U.S. Senate career of JD Vance

-The United States Senate career of JD Vance began on January 3, 2023, and ended on January 10, 2025.
+JD Vance served in the United States Senate from January 3, 2023, to January 10, 2025.
 A member of the Republican Party from the state of Ohio, Vance previously served in the United States Marine Corps from 2003 to 2007.
-After two years and one week in office, Vance resigned his seat in the U.S. Senate upon being elected Vice President of the United States, making him President of the Senate.
+He resigned his seat in the Senate upon being elected Vice President of the United States, making him President of the Senate.

 Following incumbent Republican Rob Portman's announcement that he would not seek re-election, Vance declared his candidacy for the United States Senate.
 He defeated multiple opponents in the Republican primary and went on to defeat Democratic nominee Tim Ryan in the general election.
 Upon assuming office at the age of 38, he became the first Millennial Republican senator and the first US senator from Ohio without previous political experience since John Glenn in 1974.
 In 2023, he was described as a "rising star" within the Republican Party and was named to the Time 100 Next List.
 During his tenure, he was the youngest Republican member of the Senate and was widely noted for his Appalachian origin and poor white upbringing.

 As a senator, Vance responded to the East Palestine, Ohio train derailment, supported efforts to strengthen border security during the Mexico–United States border crisis, drafted legislation to combat the 2021–2023 inflation surge, and opposed American military aid to Ukraine.
 In July 2024, he was selected as Donald Trump's running mate in the 2024 United States presidential election.
-Trump and Vance went on to win the election, defeating the Democratic ticket, incumbent vice president Kamala Harris and Minnesota governor Tim Walz.
-During the transition, Vance continued to serve in the Senate, cosponsoring the Laken Riley Act.
+Their ticket went on to win the election, defeating the Democratic ticket of Kamala Harris and Tim Walz.
+During the transition, Vance continued to serve in the Senate, co-sponsoring the Laken Riley Act.
 His Senate tenure coincided with the last two years of the Biden administration.

 Vance served in the senate minority during the first two years of his term, serving as Ohio's junior senator alongside Democrat Sherrod Brown.
 After Brown lost re-election, Vance became Ohio's senior senator for the first week of the 119th United States Congress, serving alongside Republican Bernie Moreno.
 At midnight on January 10, 2025, Vance resigned from the Senate in anticipation of his inauguration as the 50th Vice President of the United States on January 20, 2025.